amanzholov8/atak-ui/README.md

 ## Needs
 ---
-1. Choose the right song by some criteria such as pace, mood, and genre.
+1. **Choose the right song** by some criteria such as *pace, mood, and genre*.

-2. Find inspiration in the videos of other performances, usually sorted out by one style.
+1. Find inspiration in the **videos of other performances**, usually sorted out by one style.

-3. Customize the recording of each move by adding comments, pictures, videos.
+1. **Customize** the recording of each move by *adding comments, pictures, videos*.

-4. Divide song into [bars](#bar), to conveniently navigate in the song, clearly see the beats (strong beats, weak beats), and denote  the move performed in each part.
+1. **Divide song into [bars](#bar)**, to conveniently **navigate** in the song, clearly see the beats (strong beats, weak beats), and denote  the move performed in each part.

-5. Subdivide the song into several main parts.

-6. Film a video with synchronized audio, i.e when the user starts recording, the app needs to simultaneously play the music.

-7. Pause a recording and leave a comment by either drawing or texting.
-The user wants to, correct the mistake, by labeling it in the video, by some time mark.

-8. Loop the track for several purposes.
+1. **Loop the track** for several purposes.
 Firstly, in order to learn the movement, it is convenient to repeat a certain video segment.
 Secondly, to analyze the dance movements and correct the mistakes.

-9. Duplicate the moves (or a set of moves), so that user can efficiently edit the dance sequence.
+1. **Duplicate the moves (or a set of moves)**, so that user can **efficiently edit** the dance sequence.

+1. Subdivide the song into several main parts.

+1. Film a video with synchronized audio, i.e when the user starts recording, the app needs to simultaneously play the music.

+1. Pause a recording and leave a comment by either drawing or texting.
+The user wants to, correct the mistake, by labeling it in the video, by some time mark.

-10. Compare two videos, with a synchronized audio track.
+1. Compare two videos, with a synchronized audio track.

 ## Insights
 ---

+1. For every dance style, there is some **limited set of basic moves**.
+However, there are multiple ways to **customize** them.
+So noting down the details of each move is important.

+1. Rehearsing the dance is a **repetitive action**, so looping the track is quite a common routine.

+1. Dancers **refer to other choreos** while making their own one.

+1. The pace of the song **([bpm](#bpm), the subdivision into [bars](#bar))** is important for the dancers.

+1. The **repetitions** of some movements (or groups of movements) happen in almost every dance.

+1. Usually when the dance performance consist of several songs, it is a good rule of thumb for them to have almost the same [bpm](#bpm).

+1. Video processing, such as recording video synced with the audio or making some drawings on the video, is an important visual help for the choreographers.

 1. Consideration of the role of beats(strong, weak) and mood transitions in the song, will determine the structure of dance.

-3. For every dance style, there is some limited set of basic moves.
-However, there are multiple ways to customize them.
-So noting down the details of each move is important.

-4. Rehearsing the dance is a repetitive action, so looping the track is quite a common routine.

-5. Dancers refer to other choreos while making their own one.

-1. The pace of the song ([bpm](#bpm), the subdivision into [bars](#bar)) is important for the dancers.
+1. The visual record of the dance is important as a tool for spotting mistakes and important details.

-9. The repetitions of some movements (or groups of movements) happen in almost every dance.
+1. Some users prefer to take down notes of choreo, while others do not write down anything.

-10. All choreographers use different ways to keep track of the choreo movements and flow: some take down the detailed notes, while others might just keep most of the choreo in their head.
+1. All choreographers use different ways to keep track of the choreo movements and flow: some take down the detailed notes, while others might just keep most of the choreo in their head.

-8. Usually when the dance performance consist of several songs, it is a good rule of thumb for them to have almost the same [bpm](#bpm).

-11. Video processing, such as recording video synced with the audio or making some drawings on the video, is an important visual help for the choreographers.

-6. The visual record of the dance is important as a tool for spotting mistakes and important details.

-7. Some users prefer to take down notes of choreo, while others do not write down anything.

 ## Studio Reflection